rafttio/linters/README.md

 # Raftt linters

-This package contains several Go linters for use in Raftt projects.
+This package contains Go linters for use in Raftt projects.

 ## `discardedreturn`